Saturday, 13 April 2024

 Moreover, if Doran were really serious about policing the tone of posts on asflanet, he would instead target David Rose, but Doran and Rose are, in Bernstein's terms, both priests of the same prophet, Martin.
 For just one example of Rose's behaviour on email lists, see the post here.

-[6] To be clear, Doran is a junior academic, half CLÉiRIGh's age.
+[6] Here Doran threatens to enact the practice of cyber-bullying known as 'call-out culture', an off-shoot of which is the notorious 'cancel culture'..
+To be clear, Doran is a junior academic, half CLÉiRIGh's age.
 His inappropriate tenor of superior social status can be explained by the Dunning–Kruger effect:

 The Dunning–Kruger effect is a cognitive bias in which people reach erroneous conclusions and make unfortunate choices but their incompetence robs them of the metacognitive ability to realise it.
 The unskilled therefore suffer from illusory superiority, rating their own ability as above average, much higher than in actuality; by contrast, the highly skilled underrate their abilities, suffering from illusory inferiority.
 This leads to a perverse result where less competent people will rate their own ability higher than more competent people.